CtrlK

 Progressive Disclosure

-Content is reasonably organized with clear sections, but everything is in one monolithic file.
-References to '.claude/evals/' storage structure are mentioned but no actual linked files for detailed content like grader implementations or baseline schemas.
+Content is well-organized with clear sections, but everything is in one monolithic file.
+References to .claude/evals/ storage structure suggest external files but doesn't link to actual reference materials.
+The 200+ line document could benefit from splitting detailed examples into separate files.

 2 / 3